pb30/phpstan-composer-analysis/README.md

 2. Add the following to your `phpstan.neon` includes: `- vendor/pb30/phpstan-composer-analysis/extension.neon`

 ## Usage
 Composer dependency issues are reported as standard PHPStan errors.

-They can be ignored using [standard PHPStan `ignoreErrors` configuration](https://phpstan.org/user-guide/ignoring-errors#ignoring-in-configuration-file).
+You can ignore any errors or false positives using the [standard PHPStan `ignoreErrors` configuration](https://phpstan.org/user-guide/ignoring-errors#ignoring-in-configuration-file) or through the settings below..

 ```
  ------ ---------------------------------------------------------------------